wittyCode/ts-orm-benchmark/README.md

 6. We're interested in insertion performance, performance of selecting big datasets and of updating selected columns for big datasets in bulk
 7. A report-like query to test how joining multiple tables and grouping performs is in place
 8. All data can be easily deleted to also be able to measure bulk deletions
+9. Measuring will mean running the benchmark multiple times to get a large enough sample size

 A simple synthetic use-case to achieve our goals is the following: